Original Issuance Date: October 31, 2016

 Exceptions to this process may be made when use is deemed to be in the best interest of the UW System.
 Any exceptions must be approved by the institution’s risk manager as delegated by UW System Office of Risk Management.
 Copies of all exceptions will be maintained by the institution’s risk manager.

 I. Authorization to Drive a University Vehicle

-For those wanting to drive a University Vehicle, the Vehicle Use Agreement application allows the institution risk manager to compare the individual’s driving record to the University Driver Authorization Standards for driving these vehicles and determine if they can be authorized to drive a University vehicle.
+For those wanting to drive a University Vehicle, the Vehicle Use Agreement application allows a review of driver records to compare the individual’s driving record to the University Driver Authorization Standards for driving these vehicles and determine if they can be authorized to drive a University vehicle.

 a.
 University Driver Authorization Standards

 - Must have a valid driver’s license (new residents to Wisconsin must obtain a WI driver’s license within 60 days of residence).
 Exceptions to this timeframe must be approved by the institution’s risk manager;